parizeaujj/NBA_Betting_App/artifacts/architecture.md

 # Internationalization/Localization

 The app is based on an American sports league (NBA) and it is only meant for use in the United States.
 No translations from English are needed.
+Swift strickly uses Unicode and all strings in Swift are encoded in Unicode, so all of our code and strings will be in Unicode.

 # Input/Output